-New York City is excited to share its experience with the Cities4Forests network and learn from the diversity of member cities that closely reflect our population and history of globally-minded people and ideas.
-As a city with international reach and influence, we hope to become a strong advocate for protecting and conserving the great forests of the world.
+New York City (NYC) is excited to share its experience with the Cities4Forests network and learn from member cities’ diversity that closely reflects the city’s population and history of globally-minded people and ideas.
+As a city with international reach and influence, NYC hopes to become a strong advocate for protecting and conserving the great forests of the world.

 “Since its inception, MillionTreesNYC has not only increased NYC’s urban forest, but also engaged thousands of New Yorkers to help clean the city’s air and green its public spaces.”

 Assistant Commissioner for Forestry, Horticulture, and Natural Resources, NYC Parks

 NYC has been a leader in public urban green spaces for over a hundred years, with approximately 600,000 street trees, 1,700 luscious parks, and thousands of acres of natural forests within its city limits.
 NYC also depends on a large forested watershed outside its city boundaries to supply its fresh drinking water.
 This protected forest is the result of generations of planning, conservation, and political leadership by the city.

 Maintaining, enriching, and expanding these forest areas and trees is a current priority for numerous reasons including, improved human wellbeing, ambitious environmental goals, greater infrastructure efficiency, resilience planning, water resources, and social equity for its diverse neighborhoods.